alangomes7/ValhallaCsvProcessor/README.md

 # ValhallaCsvProcessor

+Here we have two desktop programs to process pair of coordinates using Valhalla Docker Server.

 **ValhallaCsvProcessor** is a Qt-based desktop application built with C++ that reads a CSV file containing coordinate pairs, sends distance/duration requests to a local [Valhalla routing server](https://github.com/valhalla/valhalla), and saves the results to a structured output file.
 It also logs the entire process and supports threading for better performance.

 ## Features